Strong Disorder for Stochastic Heat Flow and 2D Directed Polymers: Introduction and main results on the Stochastic Heat Flow

-In this setting, it is natural to conjecture that $\mathscr{Z}_t^\th(\varphi)$ actually vanishes for strong disorder:
+In view of the intermittent behavior described above, it is natural to expect that $\mathscr{Z}_t^\th(\varphi)$ vanishes for strong disorder or large time:

-We prove in this paper a \emph{quantitative version} of this convergence, where we allow for varying initial conditions~$\varphi$ with possibly \emph{diverging support} as $\th\to\infty$, and we establish \emph{optimal bounds}, displaying a doubly-exponential decay rate in the disorder strength~$\th$.
+The large-time convergence was obtained in \cite{CSZ25}, while the strong disorder convergence was very recently proved in \cite{CT25}, as a consequence of a \emph{conditional GMC structure}.

+We establish a quantitative version of this convergence, uniform throughout the strong-disorder and large-time regimes.
+We allow for varying initial conditions~$\varphi$ with possibly \emph{diverging support}, and we establish \emph{optimal bounds}, displaying an exponential decay rate in time~\(t\) and a doubly exponential decay rate in the disorder strength~$\th$.
 Let us denote by $\cM_1(r)$ the set of probability densities with support in the ball of radius~$r$:

-We can now state our first main result.
+We can now state our first main result, which we prove in \Cref{sec:others}.